Here's a look at the opioid crisis.

 1898 - Heroin is first produced commercially by the Bayer Company.
 At the time, heroin is believed to be less habit-forming than morphine, so it is dispensed to individuals who are addicted to morphine.

 1914 - Congress passes the Harrison Narcotics Act, which requires that doctors write prescriptions for narcotic drugs like opioids and cocaine.
-Importers, manufacturers and distributors of narcotics must register with the Treasury Department and pay taxes on product.
+Importers, manufacturers and distributors of narcotics must register with the Treasury Department and pay taxes on products

 1924 - The Anti-Heroin Act bans the production and sale of heroin in the United States.